Mellanox Technologies (MLNX) Q2 2017 Results - Earnings Call Transcript

 Harlan Sur - JPMorgan Securities LLC

 Okay.
 Great.
-And then post the – and again, sorry if somebody asked this question – post the release of the TOP500 results in June, I think you guys mentioned, what, 2.5x growth in EDR 100 gigabit InfiniBand over the past six months.
-I'm not sure if your EDR business is actually – can attract to this kind of growth over the past six months.
+And again, sorry if somebody asked this question – post the release of the TOP500 results in June, I think you guys mentioned, what, 2.5x growth in EDR 100 gigabit InfiniBand over the past six months.
+I'm not sure if your EDR business has actually kind of tracked to this kind of growth over the past six months.
 So can you just...

 Eyal D. Waldman - Mellanox Technologies Ltd.